 The goal with our wine list was simple.
 We looked for quality wines that would compliment our cuisine without breaking the bank.
 You may recognize some of the wineries on our list.
 Most of them may not be known to you.
 But rest assured, we tasted a lot of wines at the trade shows before coming up with our selection.
 On the whole, we think it’s a fun, eclectic list and not at all pretentious.
 Just as we are introducing you to new flavors with our cuisine, our wines look to do the same.
 There are wonderful blends to choose from, as well as some really unique varietals.
 There are wines from North America, South America, France, Spain, Italy, and South Africa.
 The list is thoroughly approachable.
 At Slate’s, you can’t be afraid of a little spice.
 And you shouldn’t be afraid of a little grape, either.

-Chardonnay - Kendall Jackson Estate - Santa Barbara, CA. 32
+Chardonnay - Kendall Jackson Estate - Santa Maria County, CA. 32

 Pinot Grigio - Santa Margherita Valdadige - Italy.
 36